Can you sign a quantum state?: Quantum Signcryption: Full Security

 \begin{defn} A multi-user \QSC $\Pi$ is \textbf{insider-secure} if the public-key quantum encryption scheme induced by making the sender key public (i.e., via \expref{Proposition}{prop:QSC-PKE}) satisfies (the multi-user version of) \QINDCCAA . \end{defn}

-\subsubsection{Achieving Many-Time, Multi-User Security.}
+\subsubsection{Achieving many-time, multi-user security}

 The multi-user definitions can be fulfilled in a way analogous to the classical case.
 Here \cite{ADR02} describe a simple generic transformation from a two-user secure scheme to a multi-user secure scheme, which proceeds as follows.
 Whenever signcrypting any plaintext, we first attach to the plaintext the IDs of both the sender and the intended receiver.
 When applying verified decryption, we check whether the IDs attached to the plaintext are correct.
 If so, we output the plaintext, otherwise reject.
 Arguing multi-user security of this transformation then reduces in a straightforward way to two-user security, essentially as done in \cite{ADR02}.
+We omit a full proof of security for this construction, and leave it for a future work.
+However, the details should be easy to infer from the previous discussion and follow the same general strategy.

-\subsection{Upgrading To Ciphertext Authentication}
+\subsection{Upgrading to Ciphertext Authentication}

 As discussed above, the security notions we have developed for signcryption provide for \emph{plaintext security.} For instance, in the outsider security case, this means that the adversary cannot perform any attack which modifies the underlying plaintext.
 The advantage of this approach is that the security games and definitions are rather simple to state and describe, and intuitive.
 However, this leaves open the possibility of adversaries that modify ciphertexts without being noticed.
 As it turns out, we can address this case as well, roughly following the route followed by~\cite{AGM18} in the private-key encryption setting.
 Here we only briefly describe the modifications, as they are essentially identical to those in~\cite{AGM18}.